 When we inhale and exhale air, in the normal respiratory cycle, we consider it as one cycle of respiration.
 Additionally, even this single cycle of respiration can be broken down into four phases.
 Moreover, as per Patanjali Yoga Sutras, even prolonging or shortening in anyone of the cycle can produce a different effect in our body.

 Similarly, all the stages of one respiratory cycle have their own names and these are the essential component of pranayama.
 To understand Pranayama, one needs to understand the breathing process thoroughly.
-Breathing is a process includes these four basic steps:
+Breathing is a process that includes these four basic steps:

 1. Puraka (Inhalation)